-- 11.3 Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will be using the feedback from last year's index to make improvements where appropriate. - 11.4 For example, although our employment policies and benefits apply to everyone in the council and all relevant benefits will be paid to both same sex and opposite sex couples, responses from a previous Stonewall Workplace Equality Index survey highlighted the fact that this was not always made clear explicitly.
+- 11.3 Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will be using the feedback from the 2016 last year's index to make improvements where appropriate. - 11.4 For example, although our employment policies and benefits apply to everyone in the council and all relevant benefits will be paid to both same sex and opposite sex couples, responses from a previous Stonewall Workplace Equality Index survey highlighted the fact that this was not always made clear explicitly.
 We therefore reviewed the wording of our benefits policies to make sure that this was made clear.
-In particular, we amended our Leave of Absence Policy (Bereavement Leave and Carers Leave provisions); our Adoption Leave and Pay

-Policy; and our Maternity Policy (paternity/maternity support leave provisions).

-- 11.5 Flying the Rainbow flag annually to promote International Day against Homophobia (see Section 2) also sends a message out of the council's commitment to sexual orientation equality in the workplace. - 11.6 For some years now the council has established a Head of Service Equality Champion to lead on LGBT issues.
+In particular, we amended our Leave of Absence Policy (Bereavement Leave and Carers Leave provisions); our Adoption Leave and Pay Policy; and our Maternity Policy (paternity/maternity support leave provisions). - 11.5 Flying the Rainbow flag annually to promote International Day against Homophobia and Transphobia (see Section 2) and promoting Sunderland Pride also sends a message out of the council's commitment to sexual orientation equality in the workplace. - 11.6 The council has established the Deputy Director of HR and OD as Equality Champion to lead on LGBT issues.